Jobs Not Jail

 - No current criminal charges pending

-- CDV history is consistent with domestic violence policy of center
+- CDV history is consistent with domestic violence policy

 - Father was ordered by state agency or court or voluntarily entered into program prior to the court date for the Rule to Show Cause